 Simply dragging out a workout to make it longer doesn’t make it more beneficial.

 By the same token, rushing through exercises because you just want them over and done with, is a false economy as the effectiveness will suffer.

-How Long Should You Workout?
+How Long Should Your Workout Be?

-And How Often? by Mark Tiffney
+And How Frequent? by Mark Tiffney

 Science and research are useful tools to compare things in an ‘all things being equal’ scenario.